 A bus is a large 12-14 gauge wire that can serve as a common or ground wire to which a large number of feeder wires can be attached.
 14 gauge should be the minimum size used for most layouts.
 If you have more than 80 feet of track, 12 gauge would be better.

-For regular block wiring or cab control, you can use a 14-gauge power bus for the common rail (the rail with the negative charge).
+For regular block wiring or cab control, you can use a 14-gauge power bus to power the common rail using feeder wires dropped down through the surface of the layout.

 All the feeder wires from the common rail (black wires) can be connected to the one common power bus (black) that runs around your entire layout, usually below the plywood base.

-However, the positive rail will have red feeder wires attached, which will then go separately to toggle switches or slide switches on your control panel.
+However, the blocked rails will have red (doesn't have to be red, just any color other than the one used for the common rail) feeder wires attached, which will then go separately to toggle switches or slide switches on your control panel.
 You won't be able to use a bus for these wires because they have to be controlled with separate switches.

 Digital command control (DCC) is a newer form of model railroad wiring and train control in which each locomotive can be separately controlled from one power unit or from one walkaround throttle.
 There is no need for blocks (except in the instance of reversing tracks, discussed later) or for turning power on and off to different sections of track.